 You were in the hospital because you have pancreatitis.
-This is a swelling of the pancreas.
+This is a swelling (inflammation) of the pancreas.
+This article tells you what you need to know to take care of yourself after you go home from the hospital.

-If your pancreatitis was caused by gallstones or a blocked duct, you may have had surgery.
-Your doctor may also have drained a cyst (collection of fluid) in your pancreas.
+If your pancreatitis was caused by gallstones or a blocked bile or pancreatic duct, you may have had surgery.
+Your health care provider may also have drained a cyst (collection of fluid) in your pancreas.

 After an episode of pain from pancreatitis, you should start off with drinking only clear liquids, such as soup broth or gelatin.
 You will need to follow this diet until your symptoms get better.
 Slowly add other foods back to your diet when you are better.